Kids of color get worse health care across the board in the U.S., research finds

 "Anyone who has their eyes open knows that the disparities exist.
 Where we're really lacking is talking about tangible solutions," says Jindal, who was the lead author on a companion paper that offered policy recommendations to counteract these widespread disparities in pediatric care.

-But sweeping policy changes could take a long time, and some, like instituting universal health care, have proven politically unfeasible in the past.
-There is some low-hanging fruit that could be tackled at the state level, Jindal says, such as instituting continuous eligibility for social safety-net programs such as SNAP, Medicaid and CHIP, so that children don't face losing insurance coverage and food assistance for administrative reasons.
+But sweeping policy changes could take a long time, and some, like instituting universal health care, have proved politically unfeasible in the past.
+Some low-hanging fruit could be tackled at the state level, Jindal says, such as instituting continuous eligibility for social safety-net programs such as SNAP, Medicaid and CHIP, so that children don't face losing insurance coverage and food assistance for administrative reasons.

 In the meantime, Heard-Garris says health care providers should take some immediate steps to check their own practices for biases.

-Note: This story was edited by Jane Greenhalgh.